General SDCT Admissions Questions

 I want to tour the department.
 How can I arrange that?

 We encourage prospective applicants to visit campus and our department to get a sense of our programs, student body, and the work/projects that our students are producing and are part of.
-Information sessions and tours are held regularly, currently available via Zoom.
+Information sessions and tours are held regularly and currently available via Zoom.
 Please review the Plan a Visit page for more information.

 When visiting campus, where should I park?